Narre Warren

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Narre Warren has an income below the national average.
-The median income is $50,000 and the average income stands at $59,055.
-In comparison, Greater Melbourne's median income is $57,688 with an average of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Narre Warren would be approximately $54,125 (median) and $63,927 (average) as of September 2025.
-According to the 2021 Census, incomes in Narre Warren rank modestly, between the 37th and 49th percentiles for household, family, and personal incomes.
-The data indicates that 38.9% of the population (11,126 individuals) fall within the $1,500 - 2,999 income range, similar to the broader area where 32.8% occupy this range.
-High housing costs consume 16.3% of income in Narre Warren, but strong earnings place disposable income at the 50th percentile and the area's SEIFA income ranking places it in the 4th decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that Narre Warren's median income is $50,000 and average income stands at $59,055.
+This contrasts with Greater Melbourne's median income of $57,688 and average income of $75,164.
+Based on Wage Price Index growth of 8.25% since June 2023, estimated incomes for September 2025 would be approximately $54,125 (median) and $63,927 (average).
+According to the 2021 Census, household, family, and personal incomes in Narre Warren rank modestly, between the 37th and 49th percentiles.
+The data shows that 38.9% of Narre Warren's population (11,126 individuals) fall within the $1,500 - $2,999 income range, similar to the broader area where 32.8% occupy this range.
+High housing costs consume 16.3% of income in Narre Warren, but strong earnings place disposable income at the 50th percentile, and the area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income